Deltares/hydromt_wflow/docs/dev_guide/software_design.rst

 For instance, the forcing component may need configuration settings from the config component, and then need to use the data from the grid component.
 However, to keep these components ignorant of each other, the WflowBaseModel class will be the connection.

-This design choice is intentional: **any logic that requires coordination between multiple components should be placed in ``Model``.**
+This design choice is intentional: **any interaction between multiple components has to go through public methods on the ``Model`` class.**

-The **only exception** to this rule is for IO methods like read and write.
-These methods often require knowledge of multiple components and their interactions (e.g. write_forcing requires access to the config and grid).
-So they are allowed to access the model's other components directly.
+Methods often require knowledge of multiple components and their interactions (e.g. write_forcing requires access to the config and grid).
+To encourage reduced coupling, components are allowed to call public functions on the Model class.
+This way ``set_config``, ``get_config``, ``set_grid``, etc, can be used without needing to know about the internals of other components.

 Typical Method Structure in Model
 ------------------------------------------